isomerpages/moe-ast-elis/index.md

       alt: e-Digest
   - infopic:
       title: e-Pedagogy in the EL Classroom
-      description: In this microlearning unit, you will learn about the philosophy principles and processes that you should be guided by in designing blended learning resource.
+      description: In this microlearning unit, you will learn about the philosophy, principles and processes that you should be guided by in designing blended learning resource.
       button: Find out more